melling/data-science-from-scratch-swift/README.md

     - Which is better variance(xs) vs xs.variance?
  - Used FloatingPoint protocol so I had to force type to float by adding .0 in some instances.

- - Replace Python's list comprehensions with Swift's map
+ - [Often] Replace Python's list comprehensions with Swift's map

  - Type issues: Tried to use FloatingPoint protocol to make functions more generic.
 Had problems casting Element results to Float.
  - Needed two linear algebra functions from Chapter 4: dot(), sum_of_squares().
 I simply copied them into the statistics.swift file.